divramod/course-react16/COURSE.md

 # 7 Diving Deeper into Components & React Internals

+## 108 Wrap Up (7 Diving Deeper into Components & React Internals)
+- a lot of theory
+- its important to understand how it works
+- hooks/lifecycles, ...

 ## 107 The "memo" Method (React 16.6)
 - how to effectivly rerender your component
 - PureComponent: only rerender when something changed